 - A workflow written in/controlled from Java, run on Hadoop

 - A workflow written in/controlled from Taverna, run on Hadoop

 - A workflow written in Taverna, calling an XML defined unit of execution in Hadoop

 I've already written a number of blog posts on format validation of JP2 files.
 Format validation is only a one aspect of a quality assessment workflow.
 Digitisation guidelines typically impose various constraints on the technical characteristics of preservation and access images.
 For example, they may state that a preservation master must be losslessly compressed, and that its progression order must be RPCL.
 A format profile is a set of such technical constraints.

 This will be my shortest blog post ever.
 Following up on my previous blog post on a prototype JP2 validator and properties extractor (jpylyzer), there is now a comprehensive User Manual of the tool.
-Just follow the link below and get the PDF file that is listed under 'Download Packages':
+Just follow the link below:

 A few months ago I wrote a blog post on a simple JP2 file structure checker.
 This led to some interesting online discussions on JP2 validation.
 Some people asked me about the feasibility of expanding the tool to a full-fledged JP2 validator.
 Despite some initial reservations, I eventually decided to dedicate a couple of weeks to writing a rough prototype.